-An unbalanced three-phase current may be represented by the sum of
+An unbalanced three-phase current may be represented by the sum of of the original balance phasors.

 - 1. A balance system of a three faced current having the same phase sequence as the original unbalance system called the positive-sequence systems - 2.
 A balanced system of three face current having a phase sequence opposite to that of the original balance systems and called negative sequence system. - 3.
 A system of three current equal in magnitude and in phase called zero sequence.